gdh1995/vimium-c-helpers/README.md

-Some helper extensions for Vimium C, made by [gdh1995](https://github.com/gdh1995) and under MIT license.
+Some helper extensions for Vimium C, made by [Gong Dahan (gdh1995)](https://github.com/gdh1995) and under MIT license.

 <a name="donate"></a><a name="donating"></a><a name="donation"></a>